Fast and Furry-ous: Reception

-Usage in other media

-The entire scene of Wile E. donning the ACME Super Outfit is edited into The Bugs Bunny Road Runner Movie in 1979.

-Clips of the cartoon are also featured in the 1993 film Last Action Hero and the 2011 remake of Arthur.

 Home media

-Fast and Furry-ous is available in its blue ribbon reissue on Looney Tunes Golden Collection: Volume 1, Looney Tunes: Spotlight Collection, and Looney Tunes Platinum Collection: Volume 1 in 1080p resolution.
-It is also available on the "Road Runner Vs. Wile E. Coyote: The Classic Chase" VHS, the "Stars Of Space Jam: Wile E. Coyote And Road Runner" VHS and DVD, and the "Road Runner Vs. Wile E. Coyote: If At First You Don't Succeed..."
+Fast and Furry-ous is available in its Blue Ribbon reissue on Looney Tunes Golden Collection: Volume 1, Looney Tunes Spotlight Collection: Volume 1, and Looney Tunes Platinum Collection: Volume 1 in 1080p resolution.
+It is also available on the "Road Runner Vs. Wile E. Coyote: The Classic Chase" VHS, the "Stars of Space Jam: Wile E. Coyote And Road Runner" VHS and DVD, and the "Road Runner Vs. Wile E. Coyote: If At First You Don't Succeed..."
 Laserdisc.

-Music

-This short uses music from the Bedřich Smetana opera The Bartered Bride, specifically Dance of the Comedians.
-It also makes use of the popular songs "Winter", "I'm Looking Over a Four Leaf Clover", and "In My Merry Oldsmobile".

-"Flight of the Bumblebee" by Nikolai Rimsky-Korsakov Would Be Used in the 2008 rhythm game Looney Tunes: Cartoon Conductor.

-Censorship

-The version shown on ABC's The Bugs Bunny and Tweety Show cuts the part where Wile E. Coyote plants dynamite in the road and gets blown up when he presses the detonator.